SamuelSwartzberg/flashcardifying_text_temp/inf.md

 The most common conditional is if/then/else.

 the if/then/(else) conditional is typically a statement (in rust, it's an expression).
-An if/then(else) conditional is started by <code>if</code> in nearly all programming languages the else arm of an if/then(else) conditional is started by <code>else</code> in nearly all programming languages
+An if/then(else) conditional is started by `if` in nearly all programming languages the else arm of an if/then(else) conditional is started by `else` in nearly all programming languages

 else if|C#|Java|JS|SCSS/Sass
 elseif|lua